Vitria-hub/Vitria/replit.md

 ## Frontend Architecture

 The frontend is built with Next.js 14 and the App Router, utilizing a combination of server and client components.
 It follows an Atomic Design pattern with reusable, type-safe components styled using TailwindCSS and `class-variance-authority`.
 A custom design system defines brand colors (primary: #1B5568, accent: #F5D35E) for UI consistency. tRPC React Query hooks handle state and data fetching, including caching and invalidation.
+The tRPC client uses `window.location.origin` to determine the API URL dynamically in browser environments, ensuring compatibility across development and production domains.
 The UI features a simplified category system for agency search, a community-focused homepage with clear Calls to Action (CTAs), and an SEO-optimized blog.
 Mobile responsiveness is implemented across all components.

 ## Backend Architecture